 The Doctor of Philosophy (PhD) is a higher degree by research course in which a student, under academic supervision, conducts independent and specialised research, disseminating the results of this research in either a written dissertation, portfolio of published works or creative work with an exegesis.

 The maximum duration of the PhD course is 4 years full-time equivalent enrolment.
 Students have a target date for thesis submission of 3 years (36 months).

 The course incorporates 12 credit points of coursework to be completed over the first year of candidature (full-time).
 This coursework element is designed to provide a practical, solid grounding for new students as to the requirements of completing a PhD and ensure that they have all the requisite skills to undertake the realisation of their research proposal.
-Students will take out a Graduate Certificate in Research Methods and Design (AQF Level 8 qualification) upon completion to a pass level of all coursework units in the 1st semester of the PhD.

 There are two entry pathways into the PhD – standard and accelerated entry.

 Students entering the course on accelerated entry are granted advanced standing for the coursework component of the PhD and commence directly into the thesis component.

 For standard entry, the Faculty or Research Institute will determine an applicant's eligibility for entry based upon evidence provided which would include:

 a. evidence of advanced knowledge in an area relevant to the PhD topic: